Low or flaccid muscle tone (hypotonia) is a rare symptom of cerebral palsy.

-However, milder forms of hypotonia may go unnoticed until the child gets a little older.
+However, milder forms of hypotonia may go unnoticed until the child is older.

 Signs of Flaccid Cerebral Palsy

 Every case of cerebral palsy is unique.
-Even individuals with the same type of CP can have completely different symptoms.
+Even individuals with the same type of CP may have completely different symptoms.

 Symptoms of flaccid cerebral palsy include:

-- Minimal or no neck control (head tilting to the side while sitting or unable to raise head when lying on stomach)
+- Minimal or no neck control (head tilting to the side while sitting or inability to raise head when lying on stomach)